 Anthony Adornato is an assistant professor of journalism at Ithaca College’s Roy H. Park School of Communications.
+Adornato specializes in teaching and researching mobile and social media journalism.
 An award-winning communications professional, Adornato worked for 15 years in the journalism, digital media, and public relations fields.
 He has also taught as an adjunct professor of broadcast and digital journalism at Syracuse University’s S.I.
 Newhouse School of Public Communications and as an adjunct lecturer of journalism at Utica College (NY).

 Adornato spent 10 years in broadcast journalism as a television news anchor, reporter, and producer.
 He worked at various stations in New York, including WSTM-TV, the NBC affiliate in Syracuse, where he anchored the market’s top-rated morning news broadcast.

 His research focuses on journalists’ use of social media and the resulting impact on their work routines and news content.
-Adornato has presented his work at national conferences of the Association for Education in Journalism and Mass Communication as well as the Broadcast Education Association.
+Adornato’s research has been published in the Electronic News journal.
+He has presented his work at national conferences of the Association for Education in Journalism and Mass Communication as well as the Broadcast Education Association.
 He is also interested in news outlets’ coverage of disability issues, particularly framing of disability stories and the use of language in those reports.
 Adornato has conducted workshops on this topic for journalists.

 Adornato earned a B.S. in broadcast journalism from the Newhouse School and an M.A. in journalism from the University of Missouri’s School of Journalism.
 He serves on the Board of Directors of ACR Health (formerly AIDS Community Resources), which provides support services for people living with HIV/AIDS and other chronic diseases.